6proof/hello-world/README.md

 # hello-world
-First attempt at  a Git repository - 10/03/2017
+First tag og Git repository - 10/03/2017

-This is first attempt to edit a file, which will then be committed in this branch.
+This is first tag / edit of file, which will then be committed in this branch.